dbca-wa/ledger/README.md

 Each wildlife licence type, whether free or paid, needs an equivalent product in the Django Oscar payments system.
 These are linked by the `Product Title` attribute of the Wildlife licence types.

-**Note: you must create a the product in Oscar before creating the licence type.**
+**Note: you must create the product in Oscar before creating the licence type.**

 ### Creating a Product in Oscar

 To access the Oscar dashboard, select `Oscar Dashboard` under the Options menu (must be a *staff* user).
 From there, select `Products` under the `Cataloge` menu.
-You will then see the existing products and also a blue button with `+ New Product` which should be pressed to begin creating a new product.
+You will then see the existing products and also a blue button with `+ New Product` which should be clicked to begin creating a new product.

 #### Product Details